skeet-build/skeet-local/README.md

 ### Tools

+- **refresh_skeet_tools**
+  - Refreshes the available Skeet tools and configurations
+  - No input required
+  - Use this when you've updated your Skeet configuration or connected new services

 - **postgres_query**
   - Execute read-only SQL queries against PostgreSQL databases
   - Input: `sql` (string): The SQL query to execute